 The inflationary gap is so called because it sets in motion forces that will cause inflation or a rise in the price level.
-At point G, the aggregate demand curve (C+I)1. lies above the 45° line.
+At point G, the aggregate demand curve (C+I) lies above the 45° line.
 As a result, the aggregate demand Q'G is greater than the level of output OQ'.
 The effect of this will be to create demand pull inflation (an aggregate demand induced rise in the price level).
-The rise in price level, given the constant real output, will cause an increase in the nominal output until a new equilibrium is reached at point E. This is an equilibrium because the aggregate demand ME is equal to the output OM (since point E lies on the 45° line).